livingstone2026/GettingAndCleaningData/CodeBook.md

     (Training set folder)

     X_train.txt
-       - 561-feature vector for each activity performed by each volunteer in training set y_train.txt
+       - 561-feature vector for each activity performed by each volunteer in training set.

+    y_train.txt
-       - each row has the activity identifier for the corresponding row in training set subject_train.txt
+       - each row has the activity identifier for the corresponding row in training set. subject_train.txt
        - each row has the identifier number of the volunteer who performed the activity corresponding to the same row in X_train.txt